-Effectiveness of Antiviral Treatment in Cirrhotic Patients With Low-level Hepatitis B Virus DNA Levels (ATTACH)
+Effectiveness of Antiviral Treatment in Cirrhotic Patients with Low-level Hepatitis B Virus DNA Levels (ATTACH)

-April 13, 2023 updated by: Young-Suk Lim, Asan Medical Center
+October 7, 2024 updated by: Young-Suk Lim, Asan Medical Center

-A Multicenter, Open-label, Single Arm Trial for the Effectiveness of Antiviral Treatment in Cirrhotic Patients With Low-level Hepatitis B Virus DNA Levels With a Comparison to Matched Historical Controls (ATTACH)
+A Multicenter, Open-label, Single Arm Trial for the Effectiveness of Antiviral Treatment in Cirrhotic Patients with Low-level Hepatitis B Virus DNA Levels with a Comparison to Matched Historical Controls (ATTACH)

 Multicenter, Open-label, Single arm Trial with Matched Historical controls.
 Male and female adults with compensated liver cirrhosis due to chronic hepatitis B virus infection who have low-level viremia.